JShull/JShull/README.md

 <br />
 <br />

 Hi there, I'm **John Shull**, a **Lead Project Scientist** at the Virginia Modeling Analysis Simulation Center ([VMASC](https://vmasc.org/)🌍) and an **Adjunct Instructor** with the Game Studies & Design Program :space_invader: at [ODU](https://www.odu.edu) 🚀!
 Currently, I'm working towards funded projects that deal with :mag_right::mag: mixed reality (XR) and using Game Engines to do all sorts of fun things!
-When I'm not tinkering about, I might be on XBox :video_game: **The JohnnyFuzz** and/or hanging out with the other Fuzz's... :eyes:
+When I'm not tinkering about, I might be on XBox :video_game: **The JohnnyFuzz**, jamming to some [Above & Beyond](https://music.apple.com/us/artist/above-beyond/20318188), and/or hanging out with the other Fuzz's... :eyes:

   <img align="right" alt="GIF" src="https://media.giphy.com/media/szAb0eLo0zWBpFdgpz/giphy.gif" />